suffolklibraries/sljekyll/_events/lowestoft-2019-06-18-protest.md

 event-ticket-price: free but donations appreciated
 breadcrumb: y
 ---

+**This event has been POSTPONED.
+We'll let you know as soon as we have a new date.**

 Everyone is invited to join us in our regular Time Out slot for a screening of the BFI film <cite>Britain on Film: Protest!</cite>.